How to grow marigolds

 Where to grow marigolds

-Tagetes marigolds flower within a few weeks of sowing and can either be sown indoors in early spring to flower from early summer or sown outside in late spring, for later blooms.
+Tagetes marigolds flower within a few weeks of sowing and can either be sown indoors in early spring to flower from early summer, or sown outside in late spring, for later blooms.
 For early sowings indoors, sow seed in a warm place, transplant the seedlings into small pots or modular trays, and grow on in a warm, well-lit place.
-Plant outside once the frosts have passed, first hardening off (acclimatising plants to the outside) over a couple of weeks.
+Plant marigolds outside after all danger of frost has passed.
+Depending on your region, this is usually between early May and early June.
+Harden the plants off by gently acclimatising them to outside conditions, over a couple of weeks.

 How to care for marigolds